-Last week I had an unforgettable experience.
-On the anniversary of Hurricane Harvey, I witnessed the joy and laughter of kids who, just one year prior, were faced with fear and uncertainty after the storm hit Gonzales, Texas.
+On the anniversary of Hurricane Harvey, volunteers witnessed the joy and laughter of kids who, just one year prior, were faced with fear and uncertainty after the storm hit Gonzales, Texas.

-This past Saturday, more than 200 volunteers came together to help build a playground for the kids of FamilyLink at Legacy Ranch, a foster and adoption center in Gonzales.
+More than 200 people came together to help build a playground for the kids of FamilyLink at Legacy Ranch, a foster and adoption center in Gonzales.
 During the hurricane, the team at FamilyLink worked tirelessly to make sure the kids felt safe, despite the rising water, flooding and debris caused by the storm.
 The devastation that a hurricane can bring to a community impacts everyone, and for kids, the experience can be especially stressful.

-Play is a way to restore normalcy in the lives of kids.
-And play can also provide a positive outlet for the community.
-I saw that come to life at FamilyLink.
-The volunteers have faced many hard days since the storm, but last week they came together to make a difference in the lives of the kids at FamilyLink.
-I was reminded of the transformative power of community unity, and that love is powerful enough to heal any circumstance.
+The volunteers have faced many hard days since the storm.
+But when they came together to make a difference in the lives of the kids at FamilyLink, it reminded each of them of the transformative power of community unity, and that love is powerful enough to heal any circumstance.

-While I was at the build, I also met Nikki Morton, who has worked at FamilyLink for the past 6.5 years.
-Nikki is a remarkable woman who is living a life of service that I admire.
-She and her husband, Matt, met through FamilyLink.
+Nikki Morton and her husband have worked at FamilyLink for the past 6.5 years.
 Not only do they both dedicate their time to the kids at the ranch, but they are extremely thankful for this program.
-FamilyLink has allowed them the opportunity to open up their home and hearts by foster-adopting seven kids from the program!
+FamilyLink has allowed them the opportunity to open up their home and hearts by fostering, then adopting, seven kids from the program.

 Whenever they get to play, they don't have to think about their past—they get to just focus on being kids.
 This playground will be a safe haven for them.
 Knowing their stories and hearing them laugh again, it's just amazing.
 Their resilience is inspiring.